facebook/docusaurus/docs/tutorial-create-pages.md

 * Let's Go
 ```

-3. Go to `website/sidebars.json` and add `"doc4"` after `"doc1"`.
-This ID should be the same one as in the Markdown file above.
+3. The `sidebars.json` is where you specify the order of your documentation pages, so open `website/sidebars.json` and add `"doc4"` after `"doc1"`.
+This ID should be the same one as in the metadata for the Markdown file above, so if you gave a different ID in Step 2, just make sure to use the same ID in the sidebar file.

 ```diff
 {